The Boys season 1: Writing

 As the comic-book series portrays many of the key events from the storyline in a very graphic way, Kripke realized that many of them would be hard to adapt due to the MeToo movement.
-However he understood that it was important to adapt some of them as like what on the comics did, the series would be pushing the boundaries, for which he dedided to adapt controversial scenes that would be relevant for the show while the others that weren't would not be adapted.
+However he understood that it was important to adapt some of them as like what on the comics did, the series would be pushing the boundaries, for which he decided to adapt controversial scenes that would be relevant for the show while the others that weren't would not be adapted.
 Kripke considered that for the series it would be important to create a similar world that would the society that lives during these days, for which he decided to adapt the superheroes by combining the worst of the celebrities and politicians something that he considered to be a crazy idea that would show "how f—ed we would all, as regular people, be" with such a combination.
 As the season deals with corruption and the abuse of power that several superheroes commit as the story progresses, the writers were given the freedom to adapt the series faithfully to the comics as they considered that it was the only way to properly adapt the story they were trying to tell.
 Ennis admitted that he knew that the series would take a different direction from the comics as Kripke had different intentions over how to adapt the storyline, though he considers that the latter was the right guy to take the comic's complex themes to the small screen.
 The season also develops the relationship between Hughie and Annie and its progress as the series progresses.
 Kripke considered to adapt this right as he sees the romantic relationship of the characters to be the emotional core to ensure that the viewers begin to care and worry about the characters and to show how much heart the series was given.